Astrophysics (Index)About

 (nearby star with disk and planets)

 AU Microscopii (AU Mic) is a nearby young variable M-type star with a debris disk, thought to be roughly 22 million years old.
-It has two extra-solar planets that are confirmed by Transiting Exoplanet Survey Satellite (TESS), as well as two suspected planets, after suspicions based on variability that suggests disk asymmetries which plausibly could result from a planet.
+It has two extra-solar planets that are confirmed by Transiting Exoplanet Survey Satellite (TESS), as well as two suspected planets, the suspicions based on variability that suggests disk asymmetries which plausibly could result from a planet or planets.
 Characteristics:

 (star,variable star,exoplanets,disk)